 If you don’t already accept credit cards, now is the time to start.
 Nobody likes paying the fees, but truth be told, the fees are a drop in the bucket compared to what you pay when you have to start collections against someone who has been a loyal customer over time.
 Of course, it will cost you money, but ideally, you don’t want to trade money for goodwill.

-Send Invoices as Soon As Possible
+Send Invoices to Customers as Soon As Possible

-If your client is in a position of having to develop a bill payment strategy, or if they are paying bills with loan or grant money, they will appreciate knowing sooner, rather than later.
+If your customer is in a position of having to develop a bill payment strategy, or if they are paying bills with loan or grant money, they will appreciate knowing sooner, rather than later.
 Giving them visibility of an outstanding bill early in the game often helps to keep it front of mind.

 How to Handle Overdue Accounts Receivable